syehan/forgotpassword-plugin/README.md

 POST https://yourdomain.com/api/syehan/forgot-password
 ```

-Add body Param 'email' to deliver Forgot Password mail to your account.
+Add body Param `email` to deliver Forgot Password mail to your account.

 **2** - Or you can put this function into your function: